actionml/docs.actionml.com/h_rest_spec.md

 # Harness REST

 From the outside Harness looks like a single server that fields all REST APIs, but behind this are serval more heavy-weight services (like databases or compute engines).
-In cases where Harness needs to define a service we use a ***microservices*** architecture, meaning the service is itself invoked via HTTP APIs and encapsulates some clear function, like the Harness Auth-server.
-All of these Services and Microservices are invisible to the outside and used only by Harness.
+In cases where Harness needs to define a service we use a ***microservices*** architecture, meaning the service is itself invoked via theiir own service APIs to encapsulates some clear function, like the Harness Auth-server.
+All of these microservices are invisible to the outside and used only by Harness although they may be accessed for troubleshooting.

-The Harness CLI (harness-cli) is implemented in Python as calls to the Harness REST API.
+The Harness CLI (`hctl`) is implemented in Python as calls to the Harness REST API.
 See [Commands](h_commands.md) for more about the CLI.

 All input, query, and admin operations are implemented through the REST API.
-The client application may use one of the provided client SDKs or may use HTTP/HTTPS directly.
+The client application may use one of the provided client SDKs or may use HTTP directly.

 # Harness HTTP Response Codes
 <table>